OCA/odoo-community.org/the-association/Bylaws.rst

 Article 19
 ----------

 The Board can set up one or several Project Steering Committees.
-A Project Steering Committee is composed of at least one member of the Association, appointed as the president of this committee, and can include one or several entities, members or not of the Association, selected by the Board based on merit and contribution to the project.
+A Project Steering Commitee is composed of at least one member of the Association, appointed as the president of this committee, and can include one or several entities, members or not of the Association, selected by the Board based on merit and contribution to the project.

 Unless elected as member in accordance to these articles, a member of a Project Steering Committee shall not be considered as a member of the Association.
 The Board can end a Project Steering Committee at any time.
 A Project Steering Committee shall not be considered as the Board of the Association.
-A Project Steering Committee can not exercise the powers and the authority confered to the Board.
+A Project Steering Committee can not exercise the powers and the authority conferred to the Board.

 Article 20
 ----------

-Each Project Steering Committee is responsible of the diligent management of one or more projects identified by the Board.
+Each Project Steering Committee is responsible for the diligent management of one or more projects identified by the Board.
 These projects can include, but are not limited to, the creation or the maintenance of Open Source projects.

 Subject to the directives issued by the Board, the president of each Project Steering Committee shall be mainly responsible of the project(s) managed by such committee, and rules and processes shall be established for the daily management of the project(s) the committee is responsible of.
-To fulfill its responsibilities, the Project Steering Committee must abide the politics, the processes and the norms approved by the Board.
+To fulfill its responsibilities, the Project Steering Committee must abide the policies, the processes and the norms approved by the Board.

 Article 21
 ----------